 How Long is the Inca Trail Distance?

-The Inca trail distance is approximately 43km (26 miles) and is hiked during the coarse of four days.
+The Inca trail distance is approximately 43km (26 miles) and is hiked during the course of four days.
 Do not let the long Inca trail distance intimidate you because the tour guides always look after you and set the pace of going slow and steady.
 Each day hiking the Inca trail is different.
 Depending on the tour company, you may be hiking 11km (6 miles) on the first day, 15km (9 miles) on the second, 10km (6 miles) on the third and only 7km (4 miles) on the final day.
 So even though the Inca trail distance is long, it is easily manageable to complete in these four increments.

 Booking the Inca Trail

 Visiting Machu Picchu, one of the New Seven Wonders of the World, is on almost everyone’s bucket list, but hiking the classic Inca trail to Machu Picchu is a once in a lifetime experience.
 With that being said, booking the Inca trail is very important because the Peruvian government has placed proper regulations.
 Only 2,500 visitors are allowed per day to Machu Picchu and even less are allowed to hike the Inca trail.
 A small amount of 500 people are permitted to hike the famous Inca trail per day.
-Of these 500 includes not only the trekkers, but also the cooks, porters and guides!
+Of these 500 includes not only the trekkers but also the cooks, porters, and guides!
 So booking the Inca trail to obtain your permit is vital!

 Best Time to Hike the Inca Trail